Weli Oya

 Weli Oya was traditionally known as Manal Aru before the launch of government Sinhala colonization programs and the 1984 Manal Aru massacres, where the Tamil population was progressively driven out.
 A body of running water moving to a lower level in a channel on land is called Manal Aru in Tamil.
-It is hemmed between Anuradhapura, Mullaitivu, Trincomalee and Vavunia Districts.
+It is hemmed between Anuradhapura, Mullaitivu, Trincomalee and Vavuniya Districts.
 It is called the "border village" (s) since the territory north of Weli Oya was previously under the control of the Liberation Tigers of Tamil Eelam.

-Today 18 villages in Weli Oya.
-3,336 families and 11,189 people living in this settlement division.
-Majority of them are Sinhalese.
+In 2012, there were 18 villages in Weli Oya, comprising 3,336 families and 11,189 people, over 99.77% being of Sinhalese ethnicity.